innoventsolutions/simple_ai_server/readme.md

 This is a lightweight vector search server sample that populates a chroma database from a set of \*.json files in a folder and provides an endpoint to search for document ids and scores based on query text.

-You will need an API key from an OpenAI Project to be set in the OPENAI_API_KEY environment variable or added to the code.

 Run with *fastapi run sbert_server.py*

 ## Control Properties